Michael Nicoll Yahgulanaas: Published works

 Hachidori has sold over 100,000 copies in Japan, with a single-day record sale of 20,000 copies.
 Flight of the Hummingbird, first published in North America and now available in five languages, is also a bestseller and includes essays contributed by the Dalai Lama and Nobel Peace Prize winner Wangari Maathai.
-Declaration of Interdependence, written by Dr. David Suzuki, was illustrated by Yahgulanaas.
+Declaration of Interdependence, written by David Suzuki, was illustrated by Yahgulanaas.
+Two Canadian Opera companies commissioned Yahgulanaas to write a libretto based on his book Flight of the Hummingbird.
+In celebration of the potency of diversity which is a critical element in Yahgulanaas oeuvre, powerful new music was created by Maxime Goulet.

+JAJ: A Haida Manga was shortlisted for the Jim Deva Prize for Writing that Provokes in 2024.